Things To Do In Dubai

 Definitely worth visiting along with your family.
 Children will enjoy all the galleries and visual elements.

 Who would have thought about building an island shaped like a palm tree?
 But Dubai did.
 They are just ingenious like that.
 Not only that, but they also made it the largest artificial Island ever built.
-So big that it can even be seen from space.
+It is so big that it can even be seen from space.

-The Palm Island (or Palm Jumeirah) is a luxury private residence and hotel center.
-There are over 30 hotels on this Island alone.
-The most prominent among these hotels is the Atlantis.
+Palm Island (or Palm Jumeirah) is a luxury private residence and hotel center with over 30 hotels, the most prominent of which is Atlantis.

 You can board a monorail from the station near the Internet city at the base of the Palm’s trunk.
 The monorail will take you to the crescent at the end of Palm Island and offer a brief visual tour of the Island.

-The lagoons on the Island are a great place for yachting.
+The lagoons on the Island are great for yachting.
 The white sand beaches in the Palm are a water sports destination for adventure seekers.
 An eleven-kilometer boardwalk stretches along the shore behind the Atlantis.
 This boardwalk is teeming with food trucks and souvenir stands.
-Sip a mug of coffee under the parasol feeling the sea breeze.
+Sip a mug of coffee under the parasol and feel the sea breeze.

 This is a man-made wonder you should see.
 You can get a good view of all of the Palm Jumeirah if you go on the Palm Monorail.
 But to really appreciate the design of the island you will need to get on a helicopter.

 Everyone knows that the tallest building in the world is in Dubai.
 But there is more to it.
-Right below Burj Khalifa, in the middle of the 30 acres, Burj Lake has the world’s tallest fountain — the Dubai fountain.
+Right below Burj Khalifa, in the middle of 30 acres, Burj Lake has the world’s tallest fountain.
 It is also the world’s largest choreographed fountain.

 The fountain can shoot 22,000 gallons or 83,000 liters of water over 140 meters high, almost as high as a 50-story building.
 It has five varying-sized circles and two arcs stretching 275 meters across the lake.
 The same creators of Bellagio fountains in Las Vegas were behind the design of the Dubai Fountain.

 6,600 WET lights and 25 colored projectors give the fountain a spectacular nighttime image.
-One thing that draws people to it is the synchronized choreography with music.
-The light, the sound, and the undulating water thrill the onlookers for hours on end.
+One thing that draws people to it is the synchronized choreography with high-volume music.
+Dubai Fountain lights, the sound, and the undulating water thrill the onlookers for hours.

-The fountain has three types of shooters to throw water at three height levels.
-The most powerful can create 500 ft tall jets, making the spray visible even far away.
+The fountain has three types of shooters that shoot water at three height levels.
+The most powerful can create a spray 500 feet tall, making the spray visible even from far away.

 One of the easiest to visit places in Dubai.
 Grab a coffee from a restaurant with a nice view of the fountain and enjoy the show.